idameitil/sdpl-utilizing-gts/README.md

 Fragment sequences are manually added to the file `data/wzy/blast/ssn-clusterings/banned`.

-To get the clusters in the SSN, change the thresholds in `src/ssn-clustering/get-clusters.py` to the desired ones and run `sh src/ssn-clustering/cluster.sh [timestamp]`.
+To get the clusters in the SSN, change the thresholds in `src/ssn-clustering/get-clusters.py` to the desired ones and run `sh src/ssn-clustering/cluster.sh [timestamp] [ssn-threshold]`.

 This will create the folder `data/wzy/ssn-clusterings/clustering/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters and jobscripts for making MSAs, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt`, `network`, `report.md` and `submit.sh`.
 Then, it copies all this to the HPC.